Andros-Spica/hunter-prey-game-model/README.md

   - Prey repellers
   - Wind intensity and direction
   - Temperature
-  - Overarching factors: ecological zones, seasons, fire management, key fauna (elephants, non-human predators,etc)
+  - Overarching factors: ecological zones, seasons, fire management, key fauna (elephants, non-human predators, etc.)

-## Planning and retrieving
+## Planning, retrieving and butchering/processing
 Planning and retrieving are the critical phases for cooperation and tool availability for hunting.

-Group size impacts the probability of success and full retrieval and freshness of the prey’s body after a successful shot.
+Group size impacts the probability of hunting success and the probability of retrieving complete and fresh prey once shot.

 # Details